refinedev/refine/documentation/docs/migration-guide/router-provider.md

 Since **refine** doesn't create routes internally anymore, you are free to create your routes according to your framework without any limitations.

-This means that tasks like `authentication` and `access control` are also de-coupled from **refine** and should be handled according to your framework.
-However, we still provide a set of helpers to make handling these tasks easier:
+This means that tasks such as `authentication` and `access control` are decoupled from **refine** and should be handled in accordance with your framework.
+However, we do provide a set of helpers for you to use in your components to make these tasks easier to handle:

 -   The [`Authenticated`](/docs/api-reference/core/components/auth/authenticated) component as a wrapper or the `useIsAuthenticated` hook for authentication
 -   The [`CanAccess`](/docs/api-reference/core/components/accessControl/can-access) component as a wrapper or the `useCan` hook for access control